survivejs/react-book/manuscript/04_webpack_and_react.md

         test: /\.jsx?$/,
         loaders: ['react-hot', 'babel'],
         include: path.join(ROOT_PATH, 'app'),
-      },
+      }
     ]
   },
   plugins: [
-    // hot module replacement plugin itself. if you pass `--hot` to
-    // webpack-dev-server, do not activate this!
-    new webpack.HotModuleReplacementPlugin(),
     // do not reload if there is a syntax error in your code new webpack.NoErrorsPlugin()
   ],
-}, common, joinArrays);
+});
 ```

-Note what happens if you `npm run dev` now and try to modify the component.
-There should be no flash (no refresh) while the component should get updated provided there was no syntax error.

-The advantage of this approach is that the user interface retains its state.
-This can be quite convenient!
-There will be times when you may need to force a refresh but this tooling decreases the need for that significantly.
+Try hitting `npm run dev` again and modifying the component.
+Note what doesn't happen this time.
+There's no flash!
+What did we just do?

+*react-hot-loader* swaps component with a new version if it detects the component has changed.
+This process retains application state.
+Even though this might feel like a small thing in practice it's bigger as you don't need to manipulate the whole application to the same state just in order to test something.

+There will be times when you will need to force refresh but this eliminates a lot of manual refresh work required and allows you to focus more on development.
+It is one of those little things but it adds up as we will see.

 ## Setting Up ESLint